Trevoke/dw-mud/README.markdown

 * Elfindrol's comment on CCC counting
 * Elfindrol' comment on XP counting
 * Figure out something to do when checking components left
+* Use #GREP to see how many times group members dropped TPA ?
+* Rewrite groupbar display with FOREACH / WHILE ?